peytoncordero/DRI25/html-css.md

 </html>
 ```

-The updated verison should display as follows.
+The updated version should display as follows.

 ![Screenshot of updated index.html with image added](/images/html-css/boilerstoryimage_capture.png)